Vegan Pumpkin Pie

 3 photo collage of steps to make the recipe

-Tips for making pumpkin pie
+Tips for making the best vegan pumpkin pie

 1. Use canned pumpkin puree.
 The water content of pumpkins can vary wildly, so for the most consistent results, opt for canned.
 Use pure pumpkin puree, not pumpkin pie filling.